 Building the body

-We will code the robot to respond to commands, including moving forward, backwards, turning, spinning and stopping.
-Students will be encouraged to use a computational problem solving approach.
+We will use Python to code the robot to respond to commands, including moving forward, backwards, turning, spinning and stopping.
+Students will be encouraged to use a computational problem-solving approach.

 Tweaking, testing and optimisation